jsorrell/CarpetSkyAdditions/README.md

 ---

 #### Piglins Give Gilded Blackstone ####

 Provides *Gilded Blackstone*

 Piglins will rarely give Gilded Blackstone when bartering.

 ---

-#### Creepers Drop Pigstep ####
+#### Creepers Drop All Music Disks in the Nether ####

-Provides the music disc *Pigstep*
+Provides the music discs *Pigstep* and *otherside*

-When Creepers are killed by Skeletons in the Nether, they can drop any music disc, including Pigstep.
+When Creepers are killed by Skeletons in the Nether, they can drop any music disc, including Pigstep and otherside.

 ---

 #### Zoglins Drop Snout Banner Patterns ####

 Provides *Snout Banner Pattern*

 Title says it all.